Reference Standards, Certified Reference Materials and the Quantification Baseline

 Why MU matters in court.
 A purity of 62 ± 4 per cent is not a statement that the analyst is uncertain about the answer.
 It is a statement that a second analyst using a different calibrated instrument and a different CRM batch would, within normal method variation, also get a result somewhere in that range.
 When the UK FSR Codes of Practice require MU to be reported, and when SWGDRUG and ISO 17025 both mandate its calculation and disclosure, the purpose is to prevent courts from treating analytical results as more precise than the method actually allows.

 The practical significance arises directly when a quantification result is near a legal threshold.
 In India, if the heroin purity determination is being used to calculate the net pure substance content of a commercial-quantity consignment, an MU of ±4 per cent can be the difference between a finding at 250 g net pure heroin (the commercial-quantity threshold under the NDPS Act) and a finding of 245 g, below the threshold.
+The full NDPS quantity-band structure and how courts apply it is set out in Controlled Substances Schedules: NDPS, CSA, MDA and EU Framework.
 Courts in India have addressed this issue through the concept of benefit of the doubt in threshold calculations, but the benefit only applies if the uncertainty is properly calculated and disclosed.
 An analyst who reports "250 g pure heroin" without any MU statement is not helping the court; they are denying the court information it needs to apply the law correctly.

 In Germany, the BGH (Federal Court of Justice) has specifically addressed measurement uncertainty in drug quantity determinations, holding in BGH 4 StR 84/21 (2021) that courts must consider the measurement uncertainty when applying quantity thresholds under the BtMG, and that the quantity used for sentencing should be the lower bound of the confidence interval (reported value minus U) rather than the nominal reported value, giving the accused the benefit of the analytical uncertainty.